 Reference information sources can be helpful when beginning the research process.
 They can give you a working knowledge of your chosen subject area.
+They allow you to:

 There are many different kinds of reference information sources, and each is useful for finding a certain type of information.

-Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Disability Services by emailing them at Disability.Services@esc.edu.
+Please note: If you need to request accommodations with content linked to on this guide, on the basis of a disability, please contact Accessibility Resources and Services by emailing them at Disability.Services@esc.edu.
 Requests for accommodations should be submitted as early as possible to allow for sufficient planning.
-If you have questions, please visit the disability services website http://www.esc.edu/disabilityservices.
+If you have questions, please visit the Accessibility Resources and Services website https://www.esc.edu/accessibility/